yurkinh/FancyFrame/README.md

 I have added all Xamarin.Forms supported platforms.
 I don't know whether this table makes any sense due to implementation specifics :)
+All property names were taken from original component.
+Also there are some new ones.
+I have tuned all properties to look like original component.
+Tizen controls are a bit squeezed due to low emulator resolution.

 Suggestions and Pr's are very wellcome ☺️

 | Property | iOS | Android | UWP | WPF | MacOS | Tizen | Gtk |